What We Do

 Members of the Aging Assistance Granting Group are appointed by the PYM Granting Committee; PYM’s Care and Aging Coordinator assists the group.

-Current Granting Group members: Alison Anderson, Joan Ayars, Dick Bansen, Jane Fox Laquer, Richard Nurse, Martin Trueblood, Susan White (clerk), Bethann Morgan, Amy Duckett Wagner.
+Current Granting Group members: Alison Anderson, Joan Ayars, Patricia Coiner, Jane Fox Laquer, Bethann Morgan, Richard Nurse (clerk), Tom Peterson, Amy Duckett Wagner, Allan White.

 How To Apply

 Elderly PYM members in financial need may apply to the Aging Assistance Granting Group for grants to assist with their basic needs or to make it possible to live in retirement facilities, or to remain in their own homes.
 They are encouraged to apply as soon as a need is known, by contacting PYM’s Care and Aging Coordinator.
 Applications may also be made on their behalf by family members, their Meeting’s Care Committee, or their retirement facility.
 These grants to individuals are kept confidential.

 ‘Pocket money’ grants are also made to residents of PYM Friends retirement facilities who otherwise would have no spending money.

 Deadline: no deadlines; apply when assistance is needed.